Ideas For Your Farmers Market Booth Or Vegetable Stand

 Pay-and-take on our customers' honor worked very well for us.

-The evening of our first day as bonafide market gardeners, as we were heading back to the house, I noticed that our vegetable stand was looking a bit ... sparse?
-I hurried over and, to my delight, found the shoebox full of green!
-There was even a note from a lovely gentleman, with his name and phone number, saying he'd be back tomorrow with the other $2 he owed for the tomatoes!
+The evening of our first day as bona fide market gardeners, as we were heading back to the house, I noticed that our vegetable stand was looking a bit ... sparse?
+I hurried over and, to my delight, found the shoebox was full of green!
+There was even a note from a lovely gentleman, with his name and phone number, saying he'd return the next day with the additional $2 he owed for the tomatoes!

 Off To The Farmers Market

 The following spring, as our garden once more looked on the verge of exploding with organic produce, we paid $30 for a spot at the local farmers market in Kent, Connecticut (small town, very inexpensive booth space, at least back then).
 And when the lettuce, spinach and other early veggies began making their appearances, we grabbed our old card table, miscellaneous baskets and plastic bins, some plastic baggies and an old dry-erase board we had lying around, and off to market we went.